The BayesWave analysis pipeline in the era of gravitational wave observations: Optimization

 with

 The quadratic time-domain amplitude $\exp[-(t-t_0)^2/\tau]$ can be computed in a similar fashion.

 \acknowledgements

 This research has made use of data, software and/or web tools obtained from the Gravitational Wave Open Science Center (https://www.gw-openscience.org), a service of LIGO Laboratory, the LIGO Scientific Collaboration and the Virgo Collaboration.
 LIGO is funded by the U.S. National Science Foundation.
 Virgo is funded by the French Centre National de Recherche Scientifique (CNRS), the Italian Istituto Nazionale della Fisica Nucleare (INFN) and the Dutch Nikhef, with contributions by Polish and Hungarian institutes.
 NJC and BB acknowledge the support of NSF awards PHY1607343 and PHY1912053.
 The authors are grateful for computational resources provided by the LIGO Laboratory and supported by National Science Foundation Grants PHY-0757058 and PHY-0823459, and for resources provided by the Open Science Grid~\cite{pordes:2007,Sfiligoi:2009}, which is supported by the National Science Foundation award 1148698, and the U.S. Department of Energy's Office of Science.
 The Flatiron Institute is supported by the Simons Foundation.
+The GT authors gratefully acknowledge the NSF for financial support from awards PHY 1806580, PHY 1809572, and TG-PHY120016.
+Parts of this research were conducted by the Australian Research Council Centre of Excellence for Gravitational Wave Discovery (OzGrav), through project number CE170100004.